Willian199/dart_ddi/README.md

 `Note`: `PreDispose` and `PreDestroy` mixins will only be called if the instance is in use.
 Use `Interceptor` if you want to call them regardless.

-## Session
-`Description`: Ties an instance to a specific session, persisting throughout the session's lifespan.

-`Recommendation`: Suitable for objects that need to be retained while a session is active, such as user-specific data or state.

-`Use Case`: Managing user authentication state or caching user-specific preferences.

-`Note`: `PreDispose` and `PreDestroy` mixins will only be called if the instance is in use.
-Use `Interceptor` if you want to call them regardless.

 ## Dependent
-`Description`: Produces a new instance every time it is requested, ensuring independence and uniqueness.
+Produces a new instance every time it is requested, ensuring independence and uniqueness.

 `Recommendation`: Useful for objects that should remain independent and different in each context or request.